meganroberta80/array-methods-react/README.md

-# Array Methods with React
+# Lab: Array Methods with React

 This lab will give you a chance to practice the JavaScript array methods in the context of a React app.